Introduction: Clean in Paradise — But Not Perfect

 5. Microbial Contaminants

 Surface water sources or systems affected by environmental events — such as storms, floods, or agricultural runoff — are at higher risk of microbial contamination.
-These include:

 • Bacteria